synapse-2/XGIMI_ALEXA_INTEGRATION/README.md

 It uses the latest 'Arduino Release v3.2.1 based on ESP-IDF v5.4.2' framework with the V14 toolchain-xtensa-esp-elf for gcc++23 version support

 The code used hybrid build it builds ## espidf and ## arduino libs using the folling in the platformio.ini (Note it uses PIOarduino packages NOT PlatfomIO arduino packages)

+## Set up build env by:
+1. Download VS Code at: https://code.visualstudio.com/download
+2. Get the PIOArduino extennssion and installed ( https://marketplace.visualstudio.com/items?itemName=pioarduino.pioarduino-ide)
+3. Clone or fork the Git hub repo
+4. Point VS Code to open the workspace in the root of github repo
+5. Compile and fash to ESP32S3

 ## Clangd